joseareia/laravel-env-installer/README.md

 If any doubts, just run `$ laravel-env-installer -h` for some brief help.

+**IMPORTANT NOTE:** If you choose to use the `-f` flag, during the installation of the service `MySQL` it will ask you to setup a *VALIDATE PASSWORD*.
+Enter `yes` and type your password and enter `yes` once again in order to save you password, then for the rest of the setup enter `no`.

 ### Dependencies

 This script doesn't depend on anything to run properly, although in the script itself, if the flag `-f` is assigned it will download and install the following services: `NGINX`, `MySQL`, `PHP` and `Composer`.